 The Northern Apron is one of the areas of the island that can be readily opened up to general public access.
 The main priority is to provide additional, minor improvements for safety, to enable the area to be used for passive recreation.
-A camping area has been created with public amenities including an ablutions block, barbecue area and seatingwill also be considered for part of the apron.
+A camping area has been created with public amenities including an ablutions block, barbecue area and seating.
 Some of the existing sheds and small utility buildings will be converted to amenities and shade shelters.
 The service vehicular access and associated hardstand near the slipways will need to be retained and differentiated in their design treatment from the rest of the park.
 (Refer to Policy 53).